 Let’s get back to the initial focus of this paper – stock-out predictions using AI.
 We have supported a bigger project within the German pharmaceutical industry which was focused on a very similar solution.
 Development went very well, and the data scientists involved in the project found suitable measures that could predict possible stock outs.
 It was great to see such a large data science prototype come to life, especially considering the potential value behind it.
-Nevertheless, this showcase comes at some limitations:
+Nevertheless, this showcase comes with some limitations:

 LIMITATIONS OF THE SHOWCASE

 One of the major downsides: Machine Learning models had to be developed and trained on a location-by-location basis.
 It was not easily possible to scale one single model to a larger number of locations.
 As the client had way more than 100 locations, this meant severe efforts if the solution should be leveraged to a larger part of the business.
-Some of the underlying reasons for that are varying data quality, different business processes and different sets of data available for each of the locations.
+Some of the underlying reasons for that are varying data quality, different business processes, and different sets of data available for each of the locations.

 MANY PITFALLS – BUT A STEADY LEARNING CURVE

 Even-though results looked very promising for the pilot locations and the prototype was also used well by pilot users, it could be observed that the utilized predictor variables were mostly dependent on each other.
-This is because the predictors where mostly consisting of key performance indicators (KPIs) that themselves already relied of similar – if not the same – data inputs.
+This is because the predictors where mostly consisted of key performance indicators (KPIs) that themselves already relied on similar – if not the same – data inputs.
 Sometimes, we could prove that multiple KPIs partially relied on the same data inputs, which led to this interdependency.
 It has shown that few KPIs were very relevant and could explain most of the predicted results.

 Why is this critical?
 Whenever there are few predictor variables with high weights in the model, the overall prediction is highly susceptible to variations in data quality.
 Since the predictor variables are additionally dependent on each other, the effect is amplified even more.